shazahmad/computePlusPlus/lab3_build_app_kernel.md

 In this section, we will analyze the system performance using Vitis Analyzer by looking at different performance parameters and traces
 .
 #### Kernel Latency and Bandwidth Utilization
  While the application is run using actual FPGA hardware or in emulation mode, a run time trace can be generated.
-This trace can be viewed within Vitis Analyzer for details please refer to other [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials) that discuss such details or Vitis user guide.
+This trace can be viewed within Vitis Analyzer for details please refer to other [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials) that discuss such details or the Vitis user guide.
 The trace information generated during the application run can be controlled by different options inside a file that is always named as "xrt.ini" and placed in the same folder as the host application.
 You can have look at the xrt.ini file that is used for the current experiment it is present at the top level and copied to the build folder that is used for host application launch.
 To open the run time profile summary report please follow the steps below:

 ```bash
 vitis_analyzer ./build/fpgabinary.xclbin.run_summary